masalinas/poc-keycloak-token-exchange/README.md

 **STEP01**: Create a permission called **token-exchange** from client **Internal Client** in **Permissions** Tab like this:

-We must activate permissions enabled (this tab exist because we start Keycloak with the token-exchange option):
+We must activate permissions enabled (this tab exist because we start Keycloak with the token-exchange feature):

 ![Permission Token Exchange"](./images/permission-token-exchange.png "Permission Token Exchange")